-A SSAS is a specialist Money Purchase or Defined Contribution scheme.
+A SSAS is a specialist money purchase or defined contribution scheme.
 There is no guarantee as to the level of pension you both will be paid on retirement.
 The value depends on the size of the fund and the Annuity Rates available.

-The SSAS can undertake various types of investment, including Executive Pension Plans (EPP), with differing insurers, bank accounts, unit trusts etc. This also extends to making loans to a business or purchasing shares in the company.
+The SSAS can undertake various types of investment, including Executive Pension Plans (EPP), with differing insurers, bank accounts, unit trusts etc. This also extends to making loans to your business or purchasing shares in the company.
 The investment decisions are made by the Trustees.